kalvincalimag-dev/UniPen/README.md

-# UniPen: University Organ Publishing  Mobile App & Web Admin Panel
+# UniPen: University Organ/Journal Platform

 This project consists of a mobile app for article viewing and a web admin panel for managing content for a university organ.
 It uses the MERN (MongoDB, Express.js, React.js, Node.js) stack along with cloudinary, multer, genymotion, and expo.
 Here's a glimpse of its key features: